Team Wins Brief Honors Again At Pepperdine

 November 22, 2010

-For the third year in a row, a Pacific McGeorge team took Best Brief honors in the National Entertainment Law Moot Court Competition recently hosted by Pepperdine School of Law.
+For the third year in a row, a McGeorge team took Best Brief honors in the National Entertainment Law Moot Court Competition recently hosted by Pepperdine School of Law.

 Chris Braniff, Gianni Pattas and Blaire Sederoff won the Best Petitioner Brief award out of a field of 26 teams at the 13th annual competition, which was held November 12-14, 2010, in Malibu.
 Texas Tech University successfully defended its title, defeating Baylor Law School in the oral argument finals.